 You need to let them know and try and negotiate a way to avoid them repossessing your property.

 Many people don’t think about the emotional baggage and emotional trauma caused by getting retrenched.
 It’s worth taking time to pray, meditate, or just become calm inside to emotionally process what is happening.

 It might also be needed to practice self-control for the time left until your last day and not to contemplate any malicious deeds.

 Survival tips and tricks

-As the most important section in this article, it’s vital that we plan on survival.
+As the most important section in this article, it’s vital that we plan for survival.
 Here are a few things to consider:

 - If you have debt: